 Notify your doctor or health care professional and seek emergency treatment if you develop breathing problems; changes in vision; chest pain; severe, sudden headache; pain, swelling, warmth in the leg; trouble speaking; sudden numbness or weakness of the face, arm or leg.
 These can be signs that your condition has gotten worse.

 While you are taking this medicine, carry an identification card with your name, the name and dose of medicine(s) being used, and the name and phone number of your doctor or health care professional or person to contact in an emergency.

 Do not start taking or stop taking any medicines or over-the-counter medicines except on the advice of your doctor or health care professional.

 You should discuss your diet with your doctor or health care professional.
 Do not make major changes in your diet.
 Vitamin K can affect how well this medicine works.
-Many foods contain vitamin K. It is important to eat a consistent amount of foods with vitamin K. Some foods that have moderate to high amounts of vitamin K are asparagus, black eyed peas, broccoli, brussel sprouts, cabbage, cucumber with peel, green onions, okra, parsley, peas, and green leafy vegetables like beet greens, collard greens, endive, kale, mustard greens, spinach, turnip greens, watercress, or certain lettuces like green leaf or romaine.
+Many foods contain vitamin K. It is important to eat a consistent amount of foods with vitamin K. Other foods with vitamin K that you should eat in consistent amounts are asparagus, basil, beef or pork liver, black eyed peas, broccoli, brussel sprouts, cabbage, chickpeas, cucumber with peel, green onions, green tea, okra, parsley, peas, thyme, and green leafy vegetables like beet greens, collard greens, endive, kale, mustard greens, spinach, turnip greens, watercress, or certain lettuces like green leaf or romaine.

 This medicine can cause birth defects or bleeding in an unborn child.
 Women of childbearing age should use effective birth control while taking this medicine.
 If a woman becomes pregnant while taking this medicine, she should discuss the potential risks and her options with her health care professional.